-A home appraisal determines the fair market value of a home and ensures the price determined by the buyer and lender is fair.
+A home appraisal determines the fair market value of a home and helps ensure the sale price agreed to by the buyer and seller is reasonable.
+However, appraisals don’t last forever.
+Let’s explore how long an appraisal is typically good for.

 How Long Is A Home Appraisal In Real Estate Good For?

-According to the Federal National Mortgage Association, most appraisals are generally good for 90 days, although this number can vary depending on factors like the type of loan and the current real estate market.
+According to the Federal National Mortgage Association, commonly known as Fannie Mae, most appraisals are good for 90 days.
+However, this number can vary depending on factors like the type of loan you’re taking out and the current real estate market.

-So why aren’t appraisals good for longer?
 The answer comes back to the way appraisers determine property value.
-Appraisers often use comparable sales – similar homes in the area that have sold in the last 6 months, sometimes referred to as “comps” – to calculate a property’s value.
-Because these comps change based on the real estate market, the value of a property can also change, leading to the need for an updated appraisal.
+Appraisers often use comparable sales or “comps” – similar homes in the area that have sold in the last 6 months – to help calculate a property’s value.
+Because comps change based on the real estate market, the value of a property can also change, leading to the need for updated appraisals.

 See What You Qualify For